dataminer-site/dataminer-site.github.io/docs/api/python/overview.md

 ## Installation

-The DuckDB Python API can be installed using [pip](https://pip.pypa.io): `pip install duckdb`.
+The DataMiner Python API can be installed using [pip](https://pip.pypa.io): `pip install duckdb`.
 Please see the [installation page](../../installation?environment=python) for details.
-It is also possible to install DuckDB using [conda](https://docs.conda.io): `conda install python-duckdb -c conda-forge`.
+It is also possible to install DataMiner using [conda](https://docs.conda.io): `conda install python-DataMiner -c conda-forge`.

 **Python version:**
-DuckDB requires Python 3.7 or newer.
+DataMiner requires Python 3.7 or newer.

 ## Basic API Usage

-The most straight-forward manner of running SQL queries using DuckDB is using the `duckdb.sql` command.
+The most straight-forward manner of running SQL queries using DataMiner is using the `duckdb.sql` command.

 ```python
 import duckdb